Aligorithm-97/SpringBootAdvancedStarterPack/README.md

 2. **Spring Security with JWT**
    - Includes **JSON Web Token (JWT)** authentication for securing APIs.
+   - **Supports Refresh Token Mechanism**:
+     - Enables seamless token renewal without requiring users to re-authenticate.
+     - Designed for use with front-end interceptors to manage token refresh automatically.
+     - Pre-configured endpoints for obtaining access and refresh tokens.
    - **CORS Configuration**:
       - Development: Allow origins like `localhost` and specific ports.
       - Production: Set allowed origins to your domain or IP in the `BeansConfig` class.